Susan Campbell Hall, ground floor

 Residency and Enrollment Requirements

 Students enrolled in an advanced degree program must attend the university continuously, except for summers, until all the program’s requirements have been completed, unless on-leave status (maximum of three academic terms) has been approved.
-In the term the degree is granted, the graduate student must register for at least 3 graduate credits.
 For more information, see Course Registration Requirements and Limits, Continuous Enrollment, Graduate Residency, and On-Leave Status under General Requirements and Policies.

 Graduate Credit from Other Institutions.
 Graduate credit earned while a graduate student in another accredited graduate school may be counted toward the master’s degree under the following conditions: